-Firstly, it is in charge of the policy document itself and reviews or updates of the Ethical Code of Conduct.
+Firstly, it is in charge of the policy document itself and reviews or updates of the Kitron Ethical Code of Conduct.
 Secondly, the committee is an advisory board related to ethical dilemmas or questions from managers and employees in the group on difficult borderline issues.
-When in doubt, Kitron employees should consult immediate superior or the Kitron group Ethical Advisory Committee.
 It is also in the main scope of the committee to perform regular ethical audits mainly related to anti- corruption.

-The Ethical Advisory Committee meets as needed but at least three times a year.
-Members of the Ethical Advisory Committee include: COO, CFO, HR Director, Sales and Marketing Director.
-The head of the Ethical Advisory Committee reports to CMT (the Kitron Corporate Management Team) who in turn reports to the board of Kitron ASA.
+The Ethical Advisory Committee meets as needed and at least three times a year.
+Head of the Ethical Advisory Committee reports to CMT (the Kitron Corporate Management Team) who in turn reports to the board of Kitron ASA.
+In 2017, the Ethical Advisory Committee met twice, as two meetings were merged in to one due to topic and presence.